A lot or a little?

 - Parents say

 What's it about?

 FROSTPUNK is a game of society survival.
 In a post-apocalyptic frozen world, you're cast as the ruler of the last city on Earth and tasked with the duty to manage both its citizens and its infrastructure.
-What decisions will you make to ensure society's survival?
-What will you do when pushed to the breaking point?
-Who will you become in the process?
 Players will have to manage resources to build structures, keep citizens warm and fed, and maintain their hope in this bleak world.
+That will also include improving and discovering new technology to make your town more efficient, boosting the morale of your people when setbacks occur, and keeping the peace when crimes occur.
+Players will even need to pass edicts or laws to promote citywide guidelines for the populace.
 Along with the challenges of keeping your citizens motivated and working, you've also got to venture out into the wilderness and see if there are any other survivors around.
 Will you be able to survive, or will your poor decisions lead to your exile in the frozen wastes?